ayaka-notes/.github/profile/README.md

 ## Hi!
 Welcome to my notes!

 - 👀 Organizaion owner: [@Musicminon](https://github.com/Musicminion)
-- 🌈 This group include all of my note in SJTU-SE, which has been published by Docusaurus.
+- 🌈 This group include all of my notes in SJTU-SE, all of which has been published by Docusaurus.
 - 🍿 All contents are published using the [Creative Commons Attribute 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode), Don't use it for commercial use!
 - 🧙 I am considering designing my own note template.
 If you like, you can also give it a try!
 - 👩‍💻 if you are having trouble with visiting my note-website, please use domain end with `ayaka.space`